google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 Especially for sites, we believe that the content is the most important aspect.
 So let's design for the content and not let the design dictate the content.
-In this lesson we will present a simple linear layout using Micro-reflow[link] concepts.
+In this lesson we will present a simple linear layout using [Micro-reflow](link) concepts.

-In this site, we have identified the need for a header that describes our product "Smiles", a form to collect information about the user.
-We also need to show users that Smiles are great, so adding images and tables of data is an absolutely necessity.
+We have identified we need an area that describes at a high-level our product "Smiles", a form to collect information about the user.

+*  an in depth description and video,
+*  images of the product in action,
+*  a data table with information to back the claims up.

-Now that we know the content, lets create our structure for the content.
-It will be pretty simple.
+Now that we know the content, it is not too hard to create the structure of the page with be pretty simple.
 We need a heading areas, 3 sections of information and a footer.

+[TODO: Information Arhitecture]

 {% include_code _code/addstructure.html structure %}

-This is the basic structure now we can add some of the basic content
+This is the basic structure now we can add some of the content.

-### Add header
+### Add headline

+The headline is the first section that a user will see when they land on the page.
+We need to create a concise introduction and a place holder for a form that we will complete later.

 {% include_code _code/addcontent.html headline %}

+[TODO: Add Image]

 ### Add Section 1

 {% include_code _code/addcontent.html section1 %}

+[TODO: Add Image]

 ### Add Section 2

 {% include_code _code/addcontent.html section2 %}

+[TODO: Add Image]

 ### Add Section 3

 {% include_code _code/addcontent.html section3 %}

+[TODO: Add Image]

 ### Add Footer

 {% include_code _code/addcontent.html footer %}

+[TODO: Add Image]

+## Styling

 ## Create a great form